loicoudot/java4cpp-maven-plugin/README.md

 java4cpp-maven-plugin
 =====================

-Maven plugin for executing java4cpp in a pom.xml file.
+Maven plugin for controlling java4cpp execution.

+Gets full informations directly on the [java4cpp-core](https://github.com/loicoudot/java4cpp-core/wiki) page project.

 ## Goals ##

 The plugin as one goal `generate` that process a list of jars and generate associated C++ proxies files in the specified directory.
-By default that goal is mapped to the pahse `process-classes`.
+By default that goal is mapped to the phase `process-classes`.

 ## Configuration ##

 The list of parameters for the goal `generate`:

-* `outputDirectory` Location of the generated C++ proxies files
+* `outputDirectory` Location of the generated C++ proxies files.
-* `clean`           Clean output directory
+* `clean`           Clean output directory.
-* `jarFiles`           A comma separated list of jar files to analyse
+* `jarFiles`           A comma separated list of jar files to analyse.
-* `useHash`            Sets to true to generate only modified proxies
+* `useHash`            Sets to true to generate only modified proxies.
-* `nbThread`           Number of concurrent proxies generator
+* `nbThread`           Number of concurrent proxies generator.
-* `mappingsFile`       A comma separated list of mappings files
+* `mappingsFile`       A comma separated list of mappings files.
-* `templatesFile`      A comma separated list of templates files
+* `templatesFile`      A comma separated list of templates files.

 java4cpp looks for mappings and templates files inside jars resources and if failed in the file system.